-Commissioner Arlene González-Sánchez, MS, LMSW, was appointed by Governor Andrew M. Cuomo on January 3, 2011 and unanimously confirmed by the New York State Senate on March 1, 2011 as Commissioner of the New York State Office of Addiction Services and Supports (OASAS).
+Commissioner Arlene González-Sánchez, MS, LMSW, was appointed by former Governor Andrew M. Cuomo on January 3, 2011 and unanimously confirmed by the New York State Senate on March 1, 2011 as Commissioner of the New York State Office of Addiction Services and Supports (OASAS).
 Commissioner González-Sánchez is a member of the Governor’s Cabinet and the single state authority overseeing one of the nation’s premier addiction services systems, with more than 1600 programs that serve over 100,000 New Yorkers daily.

 Commissioner González-Sánchez brings to OASAS more than 30 years of experience in the field of behavioral health administration, policy development, medical research, as well as her expertise in integrating accessible systems of care for New Yorkers.
 Under her executive leadership, OASAS is committed to providing quality care for the estimated 2.5 million New Yorkers who struggle with an addiction through a core system of prevention, treatment, and recovery services.